rybinaanya/YihW/phylogeny/readme.md

-Some scripts used for phylogenetic analysis of YihW are deposited in the `scripts` folder
+Some `scripts` and `data` used for phylogenetic analysis of YihW are deposited in the respective folders

-Folder `data`  contains